pelkeycj/MIDI-Music/resources/README.txt

          object set a start and stop request to the receiver playing a note at the correct pitch and duration on the current beat.

-         TESTING: Using the buildSoundView() method provides a client with an AudioView instance using the that will play music using a midi reciever provided by the Midi Synthesizer.
+         TESTING: Using the buildSoundView() method provides a client with an AudioView instance that will play music using a midi reciever provided by the Midi Synthesizer.
          The buildTestView() method takes in an Appendable object.
-This instance is the exact same as the "normal" with the exception that the Synthesizer and Receiver in this test view are custom-made Mock objects that use the appendable object passed to factory mehtod to a log of the messages sent to the Receiver effectively capturing all the calls that this view makes to its Receiver object.
+This instance is the exact same as the "normal" instance with the exception that the Synthesizer and Receiver in this test view are custom-made Mock objects that use the appendable object passed to factory method to the given log of the messages sent to the Receiver effectively capturing all the calls that the view makes to its Receiver object.

+         MockSynthesizer (concrete class that implements Synthesizer) :

      GuiView (concrete class) :
          An extension of AView.